gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 ..
 Robust Gaussian process, RBF kernel, R-square = 0.9984.

-We can also implement some of the recent Fourier feature Deep-GP algorithms with Aboleth, such as those presented in [6]_:
+Finally, we can also easily implement some of the recent Fourier feature Deep-GP algorithms with Aboleth, such as those presented in [6]_:

 .. code::